Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 ## Gaussian methods

-Within the realm of resolution models, I explored the Gaussian method to ascertain if a stochastic process could yield diverse results.
-In probabilistic classification, test predictions adopt the guise of class probabilities.
-In practical applications, one often seeks a class prediction, achievable as the resolution to a decision problem.
-This problem involves predictive probabilities and a specification of the consequences tied to making particular predictions, encapsulated within the loss function.
+Within the realm of regression models, I explored the Gaussian method to ascertain if a stochastic process could yield diverse results.
+In probabilistic regression, test predictions take the form of predicted values with associated uncertainties.
+In practical applications, one often seeks a reliable prediction, achievable as the solution to a decision problem.
+This problem involves predicted values and a specification of the consequences tied to making particular predictions, encapsulated within the loss function.
+After careful consideration, I preferred to resolve the problem using the discriminative approach since I had all the data I needed, and I didn't have the necessity to create new instances.

 ---